raspberrypi/usbboot/Readme.md

 * Verify that the red power LED switches on when the IO board is powered.
 * Use another computer to verify that the USB cable for `rpiboot` can reliably transfer data.
 For example, connect it to a Raspberry Pi keyboard with other devices connected to the keyboard USB hub.

-#### Hardware - CM4
+#### Hardware - CM4 / CM5
-* The CM4 EEPROM supports MMC, USB-MSD, USB 2.0, Network and NVMe boot by default.
+* The CM5 EEPROM supports MMC, USB-MSD, USB 2.0 (CM4 only), Network and NVMe boot by default.
 Try booting to Linux from an alternate boot mode (e.g. network) to verify the `nRPIBOOT` GPIO can be pulled low and that the USB 2.0 interface is working.
 * If `rpiboot` is running but the mass storage device does not appear then try running the `rpiboot -d mass-storage-gadget` because this uses Linux instead of a custom VPU firmware to implement the mass-storage gadget.
 This also provides a login console on UART and HDMI.

-#### Hardware - Raspberry Pi 5
+#### Hardware - Raspberry Pi 5 / Compute Module 5
 * Press, and hold the power button before supplying power to the device.
 * Release the power button immediately after supplying power to the device.
 * Remove any non-essential USB peripherals or HATs.